Training for Labradoodles

-Labradoodles can live happily both in cities and the countryside as long as they get enough exercise and activity.
-A fenced garden in which they can let off steam would be ideal.
-If your companion comes from a scrupulous breed, it will be mentally stable and get on well with amicable fellow dogs.
+Labradoodles can live both in cities and the countryside as long as they get enough exercise and activity.
+Although, as with any dog, having a fenced garden is be ideal.
+Dogs from ethical breeders will be mentally stable and get on well with amicable fellow dogs.
 It can make a wonderful companion to children as long as they have learnt how to handle dogs.
 However, you should never leave small children alone with a dog.
-If a Labradoodle has already been socialised with cats as a puppy, it will cope well with them as long as they cooperate too.
+Many Labradoodles are good with cats if they have been socialised early on.
 Small animals like guinea pigs or hamsters will appeal to their instinct for hunting prey though.
 Be it for families or elderly people living alone, first-time or experienced dog owners, a Labradoodle is well suited to many dog lovers who enjoy spending time with their pet outdoors.

 Do they offer allergy sufferers who want a dog the opportunity to live with a canine companion?
 Unfortunately there are no guarantees on this front.
 Labradoodles can moult abundantly, in which case this alone would make a Poodle a better option, since it doesn't moult whatsoever.
 However, the allergens are in the dog's saliva, not its fur.
 If you are an allergy sufferer, talk to your doctor before deciding on a certain dog.